 I live with my husband and three small children in Oxnard, California, an agricultural town on the Pacific coast.
-Its abundantly productive farms drew my family to California from Mexico three generations ago: one set of grandparents followed the crops as migrant farm workers and never left; my other grandparents worked in a sugar beet factory that gave birth to my hometown.
+The abundant farms drew my family to California from Mexico three generations ago: one set of grandparents followed the crops as migrant farm workers and never left; the other grandparents worked in a sugar beet factory that gave birth to my hometown.

 The morning breeze brings the scent of the season’s crop.
 Some morning smell of celery; others strawberries.
 Not all smells are sweet.
 I was asked by an Angelino (a resident of Los Angeles), “Why does Oxnard smell bad?”
 The pungent odor of fertilizer spread over the land makes a lasting impression on the “outsider.”
 Those of us who live here rarely make any comment about the fragrances which sometimes tiptoe and sometimes stomp into our awareness.
 For us, it’s the aroma of life in our slice of the world.

 This intimacy with the land fuel’s my passion for the subject of water conservation, and my strong activist roots transform my passion into action.
 My father raised me to be a change agent.
 He refused to swallow his own destiny as a child farmworker.
 Against all odds, he earned a college degree with the assistance of the G.I.
 Bill.
 My childhood memories include my father loading my sisters and me into the stuffy station wagon to take us to the United Farm Workers (UFW) marches and college lectures delivered by his heroes of the Chicano movement.
 In the summer of 1988, again he loaded us into the station wagon.
 We drove 200 miles to Delano, California.
 We gathered among 3,000 mostly farmworker families to pray for the health of Cesar Chavez, founder of the UFW, on his 29th day of his fast.
 His fast was to draw attention to pesticide use on fields he understood to cause birth defects among farmworker children.